raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 4. DRF creates `ETLPipelineRun` and initial `ETLNodeRun` rows.
 5. DRF queues a pipeline runner task with the run ID.
 6. The runner loads the pipeline definition and run row.
-7. The runner validates dependencies, computes dependency layers, and queues the first Celery layer.
+7. `PipelineDefinition` validates dependencies and computes dependency layers; the runner queues the first Celery layer.
 8. Celery executes generated node tasks with stable run/node identifiers and resolved upstream output versions.
 9. Each node claims its `ETLNodeRun` under a database lock, then records status, row counts, metadata, and errors.
 10. A run-advancer task confirms prior layers succeeded before queueing the next layer.